wangluyi/spark_Pagerank/README.md

 # spark_Pagerank

 Hi!
-This is a pyspark implementation of Pagerank which should be run on the azure spark cluster.
+This is a pyspark implementation of Pagerank which can be run on the Microsoft Azure Spark cluster.